 Meaning and History

-The new owner decided to rebrand some Family Dollar outlets, turning them into Dollar Tree.
-The integration was not complete, as the remaining locations continue to use the old name and logo, which has not changed since 2008.
+The new owner decided to rebrand some Family Dollar outlets as Dollar Tree.
+The integration was not complete because the remaining locations continue to use the old name and logo, which have not changed since 2008.

 The retail chain has retained its identity to remain recognizable to regular customers.
-It can be said that throughout the company’s history, its graphic sign has hardly changed because it always contained an inscription made in bold capital letters without serifs.
-But in fact, there were changes and noticeable ones: after each redesign, the style became more understandable and closer to the original business concept.
+It can be said that throughout the company’s history, its graphic sign has hardly changed, as it has always featured an inscription in bold capital letters without serifs.
+But in fact, there were noticeable changes: after each redesign, the style became more understandable and closer to the original business concept.

 What is Family Dollar?

-Family Dollar is a chain of outlets with a wide range of general merchandise sold at discounted prices.
-It includes more than 8 thousand locations (as of 2021) located in most US states.
+Family Dollar is a chain of outlets that sells a wide range of general merchandise at discounted prices.
+It includes more than 8,000 locations (as of 2021) across most US states.
 Since 2015, the company has been owned by its main competitor, Dollar Tree, Inc.

 1959 – 1960